COMP 521: Modern Computer Games

 Notes: Making notes is part of the learning process.
 Formal notes will not be provided; students are expected to attend class and make their own notes.

-Equipment: Most assignments will require Unity3D so you will need a computer capable of running that software.
+Equipment: Assignments will require Unity3D so you will need a computer capable of running that software.
 Unity3D is available for Windows, Mac and with some extra effort, Linux.
 Note that the free personal (or student edition if you prefer) of Unity3D is all you need.

 Time & Place Class Schedule